vujcec/AIR-Project1-Task2/README.md

 ---

-### 2. Run the new, up-to-date script

-On a fresh (or cleaned) VM:
+### 2. Run on a fresh VM:

 ```bash
 sudo /root/setup-log4shell-lab.sh
 ```

-When it finishes, as it prints:
+When it finishes, it prints:

 ```bash
 sudo su - log4shell